scaleway/serverless-scaleway-functions/README.md

 };
 ```

-The use of ES modules is encouraged, since they are more efficient and make setup and debugging much easier.
+The use of ES modules is encouraged since they are more efficient and make setup and debugging much easier.

 Note that using `"type": "module"` or `"type": "commonjs"` in your `package.json` file will enable or disable some features in Node runtime, such as:
 - `commonjs` is used as the default value